 According to the U.S. Department of Health and Human Services, 76% of people with drug or alcohol problems are employed.
 About 19.2 million U.S. workers (15%) reported using or being impaired by alcohol at work at least once in the past year.
-Also, more than 20% of alcoholics are high functioning and well educated.
-The likelihood for substance abuse in the C-level suite of executives is incredibly high.
-Most executives are driven very, very hard to succeed and that same level of drive often applies to their addiction as well.
+Also, more than 20% of alcoholics are high functioning and well-educated.
+The likelihood of substance abuse in the C-level suite of executives is incredibly high.
+Most executives are driven very, very hard to succeed, and that same level of drive often applies to their addiction as well.

 High-achievers are able to still perform at work and thus, their substance abuse can go unnoticed for quite a bit of time.
 This was my story, until it wasn’t.
 Addiction usually gets worse, not better.
 And over time, I found myself abusing more medications and always crossing a line that I said I would not cross.

 I didn’t foresee myself using crack, meth, pills, and booze at work, but that was my reality.
 I hope more people wake up to the fact that opioid addiction doesn’t just affect the less fortunate, it affects all of us.
 Some just hide it better than others.